zenml-io/zenml/examples/README.md

 # ZenML Use Cases

 This folder contains examples of ZenML pipelines.
-These are more involved use cases with real datasets and production-ready pipelines, with the exception of some that will be indicated in the table below.
+These are more involved use cases with production-ready pipelines, with the exception of some that will be indicated in the table below.

-These core demonstrations of ZenML showcase the power of the framework in real scenarios with real data and use cloud infrastructure or other cloud components.
+These core demonstrations of ZenML showcase the power of the framework in real scenarios that use cloud infrastructure or other cloud components.
 Explanations for how to use and run the use cases can be found in the README associated with each sub-folder.